CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What Causes Pregnancy Carpal Tunnel?

-Petrie says that pregnant people are at higher risk of developing carpal tunnel symptoms due to hormonal changes, musculoskeletal shifts and increased fluid retention.
+Petrie says that people are at higher risk of developing carpal tunnel symptoms like hand tingling in pregnancy due to hormonal changes, musculoskeletal shifts and increased fluid retention.
 But the main culprit is the pregnancy hormone relaxin.
-“It can cause laxity and inflammation in the ligaments in the wrists—in turn, this irritates the median nerve, leading to carpal tunnel symptoms,” he explains.
+“It can cause laxity and inflammation in the ligaments in the wrists—in turn, this irritates the median nerve, leading to carpal tunnel symptoms,” explains Petrie.

 When Does Carpal Tunnel Start in Pregnancy?

-While pregnancy carpal tunnel symptoms can start at any time during pregnancy, most people notice symptoms developing in the second or third trimester, says Shandra Scruggs, RN, a labor and delivery nurse, doula and founder of Simply Birthed.
+While pregnancy carpal tunnel symptoms can start at any time during pregnancy, most people notice symptoms developing in the second or third trimester, says Scruggs.
 This is because pregnancy weight gain tends to put extra stress on the wrists, she says.

 How to Relieve Pregnancy Carpal Tunnel

-The quickest way to find relief for pregnancy carpal tunnel is by reducing the pressure in your wrist, advises Petrie.
+The quickest way to find relief for pregnancy carpal tunnel and symptoms like hands tingling in pregnancy is by reducing the pressure in your wrist, advises Petrie.
 You can do this with several daily lifestyle changes:

 • Wrist splints.
 Wearing wrist splints (or wrist braces) at night can stop you from naturally curling your hands while you sleep.
 Keeping your wrists in straight alignment using a brace takes the pressure off the median nerve and reduces inflammation.